 Needle Imaging, also called in-office arthroscopy, is an alternative to MRI for some patients.
 The “needle on a camera” technology allows for our physicians to look inside the joint in an appointment in our office setting.

 An injured knee or shoulder can take weeks to visualize and diagnose with an MRI.
 Lots of waiting for appointments, waiting for results and more waiting for treatment decisions.
 The result of an MRI is a picture.
-Needle Imaging, however, skips those steps by providing surgeons and patients a real-time diagnosis in 1 visit.
+Needle Imaging, however, skips those steps by providing surgeons and patients with a real-time diagnosis in 1 visit.
 This procedure is administered by our physicians while you remain awake using a local numbing of the joint.
-The innovative arthroscope produces a high resolution video, allowing patients to get real-time, accurate answers to their joint pain.
+The innovative arthroscope produces a high-resolution video, allowing patients to get real-time, accurate answers to their joint pain.

 Patients find it fascinating to watch what’s happening inside their knee or shoulder!
 Not into needles and anatomy?
-No problem, patients can wear VR goggles during the 10 minute procedure and get the doctors recommendation after the procedure is complete.
+No problem.
+Patients can wear VR goggles during the 10-minute procedure and get the doctor’s recommendation after the procedure is complete.

 Needle Imaging: What to Expect